DevFrogora/DevFrogora/README.md

-This Time will also pass. <br>
+In a country where there are many thieves, the landlord lives in a prison This Time will also pass. <br>
 use "Manuskript" as a writing tool <br>
 @ScoutCrafter &  @KjZiturKensCustomIron - for metal riveting <br>